-Allison’s mother never reveals her first name, but she does show that she’s a monster.
+Alison’s mother never reveals her first name, but she does show that she’s a monster.
 After allowing her husband to molest their daughters as children, she disowns them when they press charges on their father.
-Allison had suppressed memories for most of her life but passed them through her consciousness after therapy and reoccurring dreams.
+Alison had suppressed memories for most of her life but passed them through her consciousness after therapy and reoccurring dreams.

 82) Robert Wilson